Society of Former Special Agents of the Federal Bureau of Investigation: Membership

-The Society now has 112 chapters in 50 states.
-Membership is organized into eight regions, each led by a Regional Vice President.
-Currently, the Society has over 8,500 members, including associate members still active in the FBI.
+The Society has 112 chapters in 50 states.
+It currently has over 8,500 members, including associate members still active in the FBI.
+Membership is organized into eight regions: Northeast, Mid-Atlantic, Florida, Southeast, North Central, South Central, Pacific and Western.
+Each region elects a Regional Vice President as its leader, and a President is installed at the biennial Society conference.
+The Society’s administrative offices are located in Dumfries, Virginia, near the FBI Academy at Quantico, Virginia.

+Activities

 Many chapters are involved with their local communities and volunteer for causes close to their hearts.
 One example is Stand Down South Jersey (SDSJ), co-run by two Society members.
-The organization won the Foundation's Humanitarian Award for its service to homeless veterans in the New Jersey area, and the Meritorious Service Medal from the State of New Jersey.
+The organization won the Foundation's Humanitarian Award for its service to homeless veterans in the New Jersey area, as well as the Meritorious Service Medal from the State of New Jersey.

-Activities

-Through the Former Agents of the FBI Foundation, created by the Society to further its charitable work, it has established several law enforcement awards, including the "Louis E. Peters Memorial Award," which is jointly awarded by it and the FBI, and is the highest public service award recognized by the FBI.

-National media often turn to the Society to provide commentary on current issues affecting the FBI and its agents.
+The Society often comments on events to promote or defend the reputation of the FBI and its agents, particularly on subjects related to J. Edgar Hoover, the FBI’s first director.
+When member Norman T. Ollestad published Inside the FBI, a book that gave an “unflattering” depiction of Hoover, he was expelled from the Society on the basis that his book was “detrimental to the good name or best interests of the society.”
 When Clint Eastwood and Leonardo DiCaprio were researching their movie J. Edgar on the life of J. Edgar Hoover, they sought help and advice from the agency and from the Society.
 When it was discovered that the movie intended to depict a scene in which Hoover is seen kissing his Deputy Director and longtime friend Clyde Tolson, the newspaper USA Today noted that the Society of Former Special Agents objected to the controversial and imaginary scene and had "reassessed its tacit approval of the film."
 In an article discussing the controversy over the movie, the Washington Post cited the anger of the Society of Former Special Agents.
 Praising J. Edgar Hoover in the newspaper article, the Society President stated: "Devotion is probably a good word for my generation and up."